ishovkun/sandbox/README.md

 output.txt will contain a message greeting you.

-## Limitations
-- Requires Linux with namespace and seccomp support.
-- Does not prevent resource exhaustion (e.g., fork bombs) unless additional controls (e.g., cgroups) are implemented.

 ## How it works
 The program starts and parses the user input.
 Next, the program issues a fork() system call to create a child process.